How is money created?

 Cash, which includes banknotes and coins in circulation, together with bank reserves (i.e. commercial banks’ deposits with the central bank), make up the monetary base.
 This monetary base can only be expanded by central banks – in the case of the euro area, the European Central Bank (ECB) and national central banks –, either by printing banknotes and minting coins, or by creating bank reserves, which are an electronic form of money.

-Central banks’ balance sheets are divided into assets and liabilities (see the ECB’s annual consolidated balance sheet).
+Central banks’ balance sheets are divided into assets and liabilities (see the ECB’s annual consolidated balance sheetOpens in new window).
 When it creates money, the Eurosystem increases the liability side of its balance sheet, which is balanced by an equal increase on the asset side.
 The Eurosystem may expand its balance sheet in response to a greater liquidity demand by commercial banks or to the ECB’s explicit desire to increase its balance sheet by a predetermined amount.
 In the latter case, the ECB can purchase financial assets, such as government or corporate bonds.
-It can also provide a predetermined amount of financing to banks.
+It can also provide financing to banks through open market operations or the marginal lending facility.
 The financial assets obtained by the ECB will be recorded in the asset side of its balance sheet.

 The ECB does not actually print new banknotes to purchase these assets, but rather creates money electronically in the form of bank reserves.
 For example, in refinancing operations with commercial banks, the central bank credits the amount granted to the participating banks directly into their current account with the central bank.
 Financial asset purchases also cause reserves to rise, either because the seller is a commercial bank or an agent that has a current account with a commercial bank.
 In the latter case, the central bank credits the amount of the sale to the commercial bank so that it can, in turn, pay the seller.